Tuanwaf/Brain-Tumor-Detection-System-using-Matlab/README.md

 # Brain-Tumor-Detection-System-using-Matlab

 An assignment for my university.
 This brain tumor detection system is run on Matlab.
-The image will go through several process of image processing and filtering
+The image will go through several processess of image processing and filtering

 ## Installation